Open Source Drug Discovery

-Open Source Drug Discovery is a Council of Scientific and Industrial Research, India (CSIR)-led Team India Consortium with global participation offering a collaborative drug discovery platform for neglected tropical diseases like leishmaniasis, which draw limited attention of research-based pharmaceutical enterprises.
+Open Source Drug Discovery (OSDD) is a Council of Scientific and Industrial Research, India (CSIR)-led Team India Consortium with global participation offering a collaborative drug discovery platform for neglected tropical diseases like leishmaniasis, which draw limited attention of research-based pharmaceutical enterprises.

 This program has a global community with over 7500 participants from 130 countries comprising researchers, academia, students, industries, educational institutions and so on.
 Anyone who is committed to the discovery of drugs for neglected diseases in an open source mode can participate in the program.
 OSDD functions by bringing together experts from diverse backgrounds to focus on discovering and developing affordable drugs for tropical infections.

 History

 CSIR-OSDD was launched in September 2008.
-This project was conceived by Prof Samir K. Brahmachari, the Founder Director of CSIR-Institute of Genomics and Integrative Biology as an 11th Five year plan project of CSIR.
+This project was conceived by Samir K. Brahmachari, the Founder Director of the CSIR-Institute of Genomics and Integrative Biology as an 11th Five year plan project of CSIR.
 This was approved by the Government of India with an overall outlay of Rs 45.96 crores (about $12 million).